Software Products and Associated Services

 - The terms and conditions are safe and designed to protect you.

-- Free and full support on using the framework through the KCS Professional Services team.
+- Full and free support on using the framework through the KCS Professional Services team.

 - The framework has been established with a maximum percentage on cost price (supplier’s basic cost plus percentage mark-up) for each organisation.